alamin-cse/play-with-python/README.md

 7. Shrinking a list at runtime is possible due to the inclusion of the **_remove_** and pop methods.
 8. Take care when copying one list to another.
 If you want to have another variable reference an existing list, use the assignment operator **_(=)_**.
 If you want to make a copy of the objects in an existing list and use them to initialize a new list, be sure to use the **_copy_** method instead.
+9. Lists understand the square bracket notation, which can be used to select individual objects from any list.
+10. Like a lot of other programming languages,
+Python starts counting from zero, so the first object in any list is at index location 0, the second at 1, and so on.
+11. Unlike a lot of other programming languages, Python lets you index into a list from either end.
+Using –1 selects the last item in the list, –2 the second last, and so on.
+12. Lists also provide slices (or fragments) of a list by supporting the specification of start, stop, and step as part of the square bracket notation.